 Today, I’m honored to introduce a guest blogger to the GFT family: James ‘JR’ Reid.
-JR has been featured by some of the top authors, leaders and speakers today for his program ‘the Champion’s Equation.’
-JR has worked with professional athletes and their families from all sports and ages, including a 16-year-old ice skating prodigy to some of the top names in the NFL, NBA and MLB.
-JR’s passion is to return life and decision-making authority and freedom to players and parents and coaches.
-Just a few of the organizations JR’s worked with and endorsed by include:
+JR has been featured by some of today’s top authors, leaders, and speakers for his Champions Ranch™ Program.
+JR has worked with professional athletes and their families from all sports, including a 16-year old figure skating prodigy to some of the top names in Major League Baseball.
+JR’s passion is to return life, power, and freedom to athletes, coaches, and their families.
+JR has worked with and been endorsed by individuals in the following organizations:

 6 traps preventing athletes from reaching their highest sustained potential & the warning signs that parents can’t ignore